CandaceJens/fixed-effects-in-causal-forest/README.txt

 Overview - A function to extract fixed effects for use in a causal forest and example files.
+Subfolder includes replication code for Jens, Page, and Reeder (2021) figures.

 There are four (4) files included.